bitrise-io/devcenter/_articles/en/steps-and-workflows/getting-started-workflows.md

 ---
 A Bitrise Workflow is a collection of Steps.
 When a build of an app is running, the Steps will be executed in the order that is defined in the Workflow.
 Workflows can be created, defined and modified in two ways:

-* Using the graphical Workflow Editor on [bitrise.io](https://www.bitrise.io)
+* Using the graphical Workflow Editor on [bitrise.io](https://www.bitrise.io).
-* Directly editing the `bitrise.yml` file of your project
+* Directly editing the `bitrise.yml` file of your project.

 Ultimately, both methods modify the `bitrise.yml` file - the **Workflow Editor** is simply a friendlier way of doing so!